Note

 From the dropdown lists, choose the subscription and resource group that contains your domain controller and where you intend to deploy your availability group.

 For Availability options, select either Availability Zone or Availability Set.
 For more information about availability options, see Availability.
-When choosing Availability Zone, each VM will be assigned to a zone in the region, but this can be customized later under the Networking options.
+When you choose Availability Zone, each virtual machine is assigned to a zone in the region, but the assignments can be customized later under the Networking tab.

 Select See all sizes for the size of the virtual machines.
-All created VMs will be the same size.
-For production workloads, see the recommended machine sizes and configuration in Performance best practices for SQL Server on Azure VMs.
+All of the VMs will be the same size.
+For production workloads, see the recommended machine sizes and configuration in VM size: Performance best practices for SQL Server on Azure VMs.

 Under Virtual machine administrator account, provide a username and password.
 The password must be at least 12 characters and meet the defined complexity requirements.
 This account will be the administrator of the VM.

-Under Licensing, you have the option to enable Azure Hybrid Benefit to bring your existing Windows Server license to Azure.
+Under Licensing, you can enable Azure Hybrid Benefit to allocate your existing Windows Server license to Azure.
 This option is available only if you're a Software Assurance customer.

 Select Yes if you want to enable Azure Hybrid Benefit, and then confirm that you have Software Assurance by selecting the checkbox.
 This option is unavailable if you selected one of the free SQL Server images, such as the Developer edition.

-Under SQL Server License, you have the option to enable Azure Hybrid Benefit to bring your own SQL Server license and save on licensing cost.
+Under SQL Server License, you can enable Azure Hybrid Benefit to get a discount on the allocation of your own SQL Server license.
 This option is available only if you're a Software Assurance customer.

 Select Yes if you want to enable Azure Hybrid Benefit, and then confirm that you have Software Assurance by selecting the checkbox.
 This option is unavailable if you selected one of the free SQL Server images, such as the developer edition.